Policies

 Choosing a Policy

-Answer a few questions to find the right policy for your use case:
+Prefer to pick a concrete algorithm yourself?
+Answer a few questions to find the right one:

 Do you have per-request user features?